aws-powertools/powertools-lambda-java/docs/core/tracing.md

 description: Core utility
 ---

-Powertools tracing is an opinionated thin wrapper for [AWS X-Ray Java SDK](https://github.com/aws/aws-xray-sdk-java/) a provides functionality to reduce the overhead of performing common tracing tasks.
+The Tracing utility is an opinionated thin wrapper for [AWS X-Ray Java SDK](https://github.com/aws/aws-xray-sdk-java/) a provides functionality to reduce the overhead of performing common tracing tasks.

 ![Tracing showcase](../media/tracing_utility_showcase.png)